Union Berlin secure first ever Bundesliga promotion | DW | 27.05.2019

 — Some fans are already in the stadium.
 Some are desperate for tickets.
 Many others have gathered outside to welcome the Union Berlin bus when it arrives.
 What a night this promises to be.

 — That's one way to do it!
-The famous Berlin Currywurst (curry sausage) and french fies with a local beer.
+The famous Berlin Currywurst (curry sausage) and French fries with a local beer.
 Union fans around the world are getting into the spirit ahead of the game.

 — A good omen?
 I honestly think Union have a great chance of going through tonight.
 Two away goals in the back pocket going into a home game in the second leg?
 I'm sure they'd have been delighted with that had it been offered before kickoff in the first game.